jonprice0/README-generator/README.md

 <a name="description"></a>
 ## Description:

 This project's purpose was to create a command-line application that prompts a user for input and generates a README.md file based on that input.
+The application prompts the user for input by utilizing node's inquirer module.

 <a name="demo"></a>
 ## Demo: